pearl-hub/kobol-extra/markdown/emacs.1.markdown

 Documentation for command by name:
 `Cntrl-h f`

-Search fo commands by keyword:
+Search for commands by keyword:
 `Cntrl-h a`

+Documentation for variable:
+`Cntrl-h v`

 ## Files